-Easy Gluten-Free Oreo Truffles – This gluten-free Oreo balls recipe is a perfect holiday treat to share with friends & neighbors.
-(Don’t miss our yummy variations!)
+We LOVE this easy Gluten-Free Oreo Truffles recipe.
+These gluten-free Oreo balls are a perfect holiday treat to share with friends & neighbors.
+(Don’t miss our yummy variations below!)

 Back today with another easy no-bake holiday treat!

-I love holiday baking for SURE, but having a few easy no-bake treats up your sleeve is always a great idea, too.
+I love holiday baking for SURE, but having an easy treat like this up your sleeve is always a great idea, too.
 These no-bake gluten-free Oreo truffles only require 4-ingredients(!), taste AMAZING, and look polished and professional without a lot of effort.

 They look elegant set out on a plate or platter on their own, and make a fun, adorable addition to holiday treats plates and cookie boxes.
 They’re easy enough for little bakers to help make them, and they’re delicious.
 What else could you ask for?

 Ready to make a batch?
 Here’s what you need to make our gluten-free oreo truffles recipe…

 This Gluten-Free Oreo Balls Recipe, At A Glance: